ArnoSaine/is/README.md

 #### Props

 - `...conditions`: Conditions are merged with the `defaultConditions` and then compared to the [`useValues`](#parameters) / [`loadValues`](#parameters-1) return value.
 If multiple conditions are given, all must match their corresponding values.
 For any array-type condition:
-  - If the corresponding value is also an array, the array must include all condition entries.
+  - If the corresponding value is also an array and `options.method` is `"every"` (default), the value array must include all condition entries.
+If `options.method` is `"some"`, the value array must include at least one of the condition entries.
+The default will be switched to `"some"` in version `0.2`.
   - If the corresponding value is not an array, the value must be one of the condition entries.
 - **optional** `children`: The UI you intend to render if all conditions match.
 - **optional** `fallback`: The UI you intend to render if some condition does not match.